Mookie Betts Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

+- The Nationals pitching staff ranks 28th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Nationals have the 19th-ranked team ERA across all MLB pitching staffs (4.40).
+- The Nationals have a 4.46 team ERA that ranks 21st among all league pitching staffs.

-- Nationals pitchers combine to give up 67 total home runs at a rate of 1.2 per game (to rank 22nd in the league).
+- Nationals pitchers combine to allow 70 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- Irvin (1-2 with a 5.32 ERA and 19 strikeouts in 22 2/3 innings pitched) gets the start for the Nationals, his sixth of the season.
+- Corbin makes the start for the Nationals, his 12th of the season.
+He is 4-5 with a 4.88 ERA and 40 strikeouts in 62 2/3 innings pitched.

-- In his last appearance on Thursday, the right-hander tossed four innings against the San Diego Padres, giving up two earned runs while surrendering two hits.
+- His last time out was on Saturday against the Kansas City Royals, when the lefty threw 6 1/3 innings, surrendering six earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.